 - Last Christmas in Paris by

 - Daughter of Smoke & Bone by Laini Taylor.
 Fantasy is generally NOT my go-to genre of choice, but after a million recommendations for this book, I caved and I LOVED IT SO MUCH.
 It’s a totally immersive listening experience and the story, which takes place both in the real world and in a fantasy world, has the BEST world-building.
 I can’t rave enough about this one.
 (Full review here)

 - Finlay Donovan Is Killing It by Elle Cosimano.
 I’d seen this book everywhere and multiple people had recommended it to me but when someone sent me a message saying it reminded them of Sophie Kinsella, I picked it up at the library THAT DAY.
-It was SO fun and I can’t wait for the sequel to come out in a few weeks.
+It was SO fun and really delightful on audio.

 - As You Wish: Inconceivable Tales from the Making of The Princess Bride by Cary Elwes.
 If you’re a fan of The Princess Bride (and who isn’t?), this book is a must-read.
 Written by the actor who played Wesley, there are so many great stories about the making of the movie and the actors and crew, and it made me love this movie even more than I did before.
 Request a copy of the movie at the same time as the book, because you’ll definitely want to watch it when it’s over.
 And the audiobook is read by most of the original cast, so you’ll love hearing their familiar voices telling their own stories.
 (Full review here)